cuneytakcay/book-finder/README.md

 - View a list of books with details such as title, author, and a short description.
 - Pagination support to navigate through multiple pages of results.
 - Loading spinner to indicate when data is being fetched.

-## Upcoming Features

-- **Login and Register Functionality**: In progress.
-Users will be able to create their own accounts, allowing them to manage personal book lists with options to categorize books as 'to read' or 'read', add their own notes, and more.
+- Error handling for API requests.
+- Register to create an account.
+- Login to save, update, and delete books to/from a user's account.

 ## Technologies Used

+### Frontend

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A build tool and development environment.